The type of system you choose will depend on the type of boat you have, power supply, fresh water capacity and cruising area.

 Water supply will depend on fresh water and holding tank capacities.
 Small yachts and cruisers may only have small water and holding tanks therefore a raw water supply with the facility to pump to a holding tank or overboard will be necessary.

 Larger vessels normally have a substantial fresh water and waste holding tank and can cope with the demands of a toilet system.
 The drawback with using a raw water flushing system can be that contaminated water is drawn into the inlet pipework, the toilet bowl and if allowed to stand for a protracted period, will not only discolour the bowl but also lead to noxious smells which can deter even the most hardy of mariners.
+The SeaSmart deodouriser will cure this problem by occasionally injecting a dose of disinfectant into the inlet line.

 Manual toilets are normally considered for use where space, power and weight are important factors and where water consumption is not of prime importance.